mr-manuel/venus-os_dbus-mqtt-battery/README.md

         "Temperature": 23                     --> Celsius
     },
     "InstalledCapacity": 200.0,               --> Ampere hours - total battery capacity
-    "ConsumedAmphours": 74.5,                 --> Ampere hours - consumed
-    "Capacity": 125.5,                        --> Ampere hours - remaining - if missing in the JSON, than gets calculated when "InstalledCapacity" and "ConsumedAmphours" are set
+    "ConsumedAmphours": 74.5,                 --> Ampere hours - consumed (only positive values) "Capacity": 125.5,                        --> Ampere hours - remaining (only positive values) - if missing in the JSON, than gets calculated when "InstalledCapacity" and "ConsumedAmphours" are set
     "Soc": 63,                                --> Percent (0-100) - state of charge
     "TimeToGo": 43967,                        --> Seconds - time until the battery is empty - if missing in the JSON, than gets calculated when "Capacity" is set or calculated
-    "Balancing": 0,                           --> Bool - 0 = inactive; 1 = active
+    "Balancing": 0,                           --> Int - 0 = inactive; 1 = active
-    "SystemSwitch": 0,                        --> Bool - 0 = disabled; 1 = enabled
+    "SystemSwitch": 0,                        --> Int - 0 = disabled; 1 = enabled
     "Alarms": {
         "LowVoltage": 0,                      --> Int - 0 = ok; 1 = warning; 2 = alarm
         "HighVoltage": 0,                     --> Int - 0 = ok; 1 = warning; 2 = alarm